mentionthewar/mind-your-manors/README.md

 The <strong>English Monastic database</strong> connects (among other things) monastic houses such as abbeys with the manors they owned.
 More information about the dataset is <a href="https://www.ucl.ac.uk/library/digital-collections/collections/monastic">here</a>

+<strong> Ancient Petitions (SC 8) </strong> Rich descriptions of this group of records at The National Archives giving details of petitions to the King and other high officials.
+These petitions come from a huge range of individuals and cover all sorts of topics. <a href="https://discovery.nationalarchives.gov.uk/details/r/C13526">More information on the records here.</a>

 <strong>Medieval Crop Yields Database</strong> These spreadsheets show 30,000 data points on a range of agricultural produce from 1211 to 1491 (though most observations are from 1270-1430).
 The data is arranged by crop and county.

 <strong>England's Immigrants</strong> (1330-1550) is a database of 64,000 migrants to England <a href="https://www.englandsimmigrants.com/">documented here</a>.